Vasi012/PP5-Predictive-Analysis/README.md

 1. Hypothesis one.

-- We consider the price of houses to be higher if the house has had a larger surface measured in sq. ft.
+- We consider the price of the houses to be higher if the house has had a larger surface measured in sq. ft.
 	- A correlation study can help in investigating if this is true.

 2. Hypothesis Two.